Tails (Sonic the Hedgehog): Film series

-Reception
+Critical reception

 Tails has received widely positive reception.
 He was awarded "Best New Character" in Electronic Gaming Monthlys 1992 video game awards, stating "Not only is he as cute as Sonic, but he serves a major purpose in the game."
 IGN editor Lucas M. Thompson listed Tails as one of the Sonic the Hedgehog characters who should be in Super Smash Bros.
 Brawl, citing his importance in the series and his abilities.
 Tails is remembered for helping Sonic 2 become the highest-selling game for Genesis by allowing a second player to join the game.

 Maximum PC listed him as their third-greatest sidekick, describing him as the "Yin to Sonic's Yang."
 Maxim listed him as the eighth-most-underrated sidekick.
 Ranking him as the sixth-greatest, Mashable stated that Tails embodies the definition of a sidekick.
 Sonic and Tails were together ranked as ninth-greatest video game duo as unlike most Sonic characters, Tails has received consistently positive opinions from the Sonic fanbase over the years.
 Official Nintendo Magazine listed him as the second-best Sonic character, comparing him to Luigi from the Mario franchise.
 Tails was rated the third-most-popular character in the franchise, behind Sonic and Shadow, in an official poll from Sega in 2009.
+Similarly, Tails was ranked fourth in another character popularity poll by Dengeki Online in 2025.

 Not all assessments have been positive.
-GamesRadar+ listed him as number one on their list of "Cutesy Characters We Want to Beat the Crap Out of", believing that his character deteriorated from a likable, quiet sidekick to an annoying, overly talkative "tech nerd" predisposed to pretentiously complicated dialogue in later games.
+John Davison, in a 1998 Electronic Gaming Monthly editorial, compared Tails to Scrappy-Doo, citing his "disgustingly cute, stupid-looking fluffy twin tails, corny name, [and] big soppy eyes", adding that "No one asked for him, no one likes him, yet he turned up anyway and now we're stuck with him".
+GamesRadar+ listed him as number one on their 2008 list of "Cutesy Characters We Want to Beat the Crap Out of", believing that his character deteriorated from a likable, quiet sidekick to an annoying, overly talkative "tech nerd" predisposed to pretentiously complicated dialogue in later games.
 IGN editor Levi Buchanan argued that the favorable response to Tails as well as Knuckles resulted in Sega overextending the cast starting with Sonic Adventure, adding characters who deviated from the series' core gameplay and diluting focus on Sonic himself.